Meet the Best Cataract Surgeons in Columbus, Ohio, Dr. Robin Beran and Dr. Aaron Weber!

 Though you cannot prevent your eyes from aging, it is possible to delay the onset of cataracts through healthy lifestyle choices.
-With regular preventative eye care, including visits with your eye doctor, you can reduce your risk of sustaining vision loss.
+With regular preventative eye care, including visits with your eye doctor, you can reduce your risk of needing vision correction procedures in the future.
 These appointments are especially important if you have any of the following risk factors:

 - Advanced age

 - A history of smoking